-There are some specific rules that pertain to the Skilled Nursing Facility (SNF) services and Medicare coverage.
-Skilled services are specific skills that are provided by health care employees like physical therapists, nursing staff, pathologists, and physical therapists.
+There are some specific Medicare coverage guidelines that pertain to Skilled Nursing Facility services.
+Skilled nursing services are specific skills that are provided by health care employees like physical therapists, nursing staff, pathologists, and physical therapists.
+Guidelines include doctor ordered care with certified health care employees.
+Also, they must treat current conditions or any new condition that occurs during your stay at a Skilled Nursing Facility.
+Below, we’ll go over what you need to know about Medicare coverage for Skilled Nursing Facilities.

-The patient must have been an inpatient of a hospital facility for at a minimum of three consecutive days.
-The patient must go to an SNF that has Medicare certification within thirty days of their hospital discharge.
+There are specific requirements that beneficiaries must meet to qualify for Medicare coverage for Skilled Nursing Facilities.
+The patient must have been an inpatient of a hospital facility for a minimum of three consecutive days.
+The patient must go to a Skilled Nursing Facility that has a Medicare certification within thirty days of their hospital discharge.

 If the patient’s health conditions are not appropriate for placing into a nursing facility directly after leaving the hospital, the hospital will determine when to begin appropriate care.
 Another exception to this rule is if the patient requires around the clock nursing services.

-Benefit periods are how SNF coverage is measured.
+Benefit periods are how Skilled Nursing Facility coverage is measured.
 These periods begin on the day that the beneficiary is in the healthcare facility on an inpatient basis.
 This period ends when the beneficiary is no longer an inpatient and hasn’t been one for 60 consecutive days.

 A new benefit period may begin once the prior benefit period ends, and the beneficiary receives another admission to a healthcare facility.
 One keynote to remember is that a new benefit period is not each calendar year or change to the patient’s diagnosis or health condition.